lailasamsia/Loan-Approval-Prediction/README.md

 6. Evaluation

 ## Result
-Using 5 modeling, this are the results of the evaluation of the matrix:
+Using 5 models, this are the results of the evaluation of the matrix:

 | Model               | Precision | Recall | F1-Score | Accuracy | ROC/AUC |
 |---------------------|-----------|--------|----------|----------|---------|